 Startup Lawyer & Business Organization Attorneys

 As a startup lawyer and business organization attorney, I help ensure that sole proprietors and general partners shield their own personal assets from attack for the debts and other liabilities of the business itself.
-This means a judgment entered against the business is not in essence a judgment against the individual owners.
-Personal assets of the owners can be used to satisfy a jugment against a business, resulting in disastrous consequences including potential bankruptcy in some instances.
+This means a judgment entered against the business is not, in essence, a judgment against the individual owners.
+Personal assets of the owners can be used to satisfy a judgment against a business, resulting in disastrous consequences including potential bankruptcy in some instances.

 An experienced and trusted Illinois startup lawyer gives any business a significant advantage over competitors operating in the dark, or that use online incorporation services that simply promote their products without any real understanding of how the law works.

 Almost always, it is best to organize your business in the state where it is physically located.
 Despite what you may read online from business formation/asset protection services, the state where your business activities occur or where its assets are physically located is generally always the correct state to organize.
 Businesses with a physical presence in Illinois that organize under the laws of another state must still register to conduct business in Illinois as a foreign business.
 Without a real need to organize elsewhere, this can add unnecessary initial and annual filing fees and taxes to the bottom line.

 In terms of personal liability protection, there is little real benefit for an Illinois business to organize in another state.
 Many online incorporation and “asset protection” services typically tout Nevada and Wyoming (and sometimes New Mexico) as states that offer business owners a greater degree of personal liability protection from creditors under their business organization laws.
 But, the statutes of each state can usually be superseded or at least augmented to the benefit of the owners by a well-written LLC operating agreement or (to a lesser degree) corporation bylaws.
 The organizational documents for a business entity can usually establish what the owners want to accomplish without resorting to that state’s “default” statutes.